 Do you have a non-retirement account investment such as a mutual fund?
 Your dividends, interest and capital gains are taxable in retirement, just as they are now.
 If your income is low, it’s possible that you’ll pay zero percent capital gains tax.3

 Understanding how the most common sources of retirement income are taxed will help you take the first step in becoming a more tax-conscious investor in retirement.
 You may be able to reduce your taxes by making a few changes in your investment strategy.
-Your Bankers Life advisor is available to answer your questions about investing to ensure you build and maintain a successful tax-advantaged portfolio.
+Your Bankers Life representative is available to answer your questions about investing to ensure you build and maintain a successful tax-advantaged portfolio.

 1IRS, About Notice 703, Read This To See If Your Social Security Benefits May Be Taxable, March 2019.